 The girl stands unaware of the mercy she is about to receive.
 Her sin fully exposed.
-Caught in the act of adultry.
-According to Jewish law, the law of Moses, anyone caught in the act of adultry was to be stoned to death.
+Caught in the act of adultery.
+According to Jewish law, the law of Moses, anyone caught in the act of adultery was to be stoned to death.

 The pharasees used this girl to trap Jesus.
 Would he uphold the law?
 Jesus turned the situation into a story of mercy.

 This painting illustrates how Jesus got their attention by being a peacemaker.
-He courageously knelt down not once, but two times to write in the sand in front of an angry, ready-to-kill crowd.
+He courageously knelt down not once, but two times to write in the sand in front of a crowd of people who would be all to willing to carry out justice.
 Some think he was gathering his thoughts, but consider the situation and the end result.
 I believe he was writing their sins into the sand.

 When he said, "He who is without sin cast the first stone", the crowd dropped their stones and dispersed.
 The oldest ones first.